 Women have been taking part in incredible engineering developments for generations.
 Keep reading to learn how women in engineering history paved the way for women today.

 TL;DRThere have been some amazing women in engineering history...

 (March 1909 – November 1990)Shilling was an aeronautical engineer during WWII.
 She started her career in engineering early, buying her first motorbike at the age of 14 and tinkering with it.
 In 1934 she earned an MSc in Mechanical Engineering at Manchester University.

-She is most famous for ‘Miss Shilling’s Orifice’ a simple repair for Merlin Engines fitted to Spitfire and Hurricane fighter planes.
+She is most famous for the ‘Miss Shilling’s Orifice’ a simple repair for Merlin Engines fitted to Spitfire and Hurricane fighter planes.
 The engine suffered from stalling during a nosedive, as fuel would flood the engine.
 This meant German planes were able to outmaneuver British planes easily.
 She devised a simple thimble shape with a hole cut in that limited the fuel flow and allowed British pilots to regain the advantage.

 Outside of airplanes Shilling raced motorbikes.
 She beat professional riders, such as Noel Pope, and was awarded the Gold Star for lapping the Brooklands circuit at 106 miles per hour (171 km/h) on her Norton M30.
 Between 1959 and 1962 she raced with her husband in an Austin-Healey Sebring Sprite.